 A school visit is considered official if all or part of the trip is paid for by the institution.

 How many official visits can a player have?

-A recruit can make only one official visit per school and five official visits in total to NCAA baseball Division 1 schools.
+A recruit can make only one official visit per school and unlimited official visits in total to NCAA baseball Division 1 schools.
 Visits to Division 2 and Division 3 schools are unlimited.

 Do most parents attend official visits?